DBraun/PhaserCHOP/README.md

 ```
 Immediately we should note that `easeIn(0)==0` and `easeIn(1)==1`.
 This is a normal requirement of easing functions.
 You give it 0; you get 0.
 You give it 1; you get 1.
 All of the animation in between is up to you, either through keyframing or designing more [complex](https://github.com/glslify/glsl-easings/blob/master/bounce-out.glsl) [equations](https://en.wikipedia.org/wiki/Smoothstep#Generalization_to_higher-order_equations).

-What if we had a more generalized approach to easing where multiple inputs could go through the same animation but with staggered offsets?
-Such a function should be easy to use.
+What if we had a more generalized approach to easing where multiple inputs could go through the same animation but with staggered offsets or phases?
+Such a function should be easy to use and formatted like `easeIn`.
 The first input should be like `pct`.
 When you give it 0, the function should return 0 no matter what.
 When you give it 1, it should return 1 no matter what.
-And the other parameters should represent the phase identities of the many inputs as well as an overall "phase-separation-severity-kinda-thing".
+The other parameters should represent the phase identities of the many animated items as well as an overall "phase-separation-severity-kinda-thing".
 And now...

 ## The Phaser GLSL Function
 ```glsl